jwt218/SINC/README.md

 - Sample measurement uncertainty
 - Reference gas uncertainty

 Why It Matters: Many CSIA-IRMS studies underestimate uncertainty by considering only instrumental error.
-IsoNQ integrates correction-based errors, producing more accurate confidence estimates.
+SINC integrates correction-based errors, producing more accurate confidence estimates.

 5️⃣ Parameter Logging for Reproducibility

-When enabled ('LogParams', 'yes'), IsoNQ saves all input parameters to a timestamped log file (output/logs/).
+When enabled ('LogParams', 'yes'), SINC saves all input parameters to a timestamped log file (output/logs/).

 Why It Matters: Ensures full reproducibility of processing settings, useful for method comparisons, debugging, and publication records.